 The School in the Cloud is driven by the belief that knowledge can be acquired so long as there are enough resources to encourage the self-learning process.
-As such, they’re dedicated to providing a space for children from all around the world where they have internet access to search for specific information, aka the big questions.
+As such, they’re dedicated to providing a space for children from all around the world with internet access to search for specific information, aka the 'big questions'.

 8. Missing Maps

-Missing Maps is an initiative to map areas which are, up until now, unchartered.
-Volunteers are asked to map some of the most vulnerable areas on Earth so that crisis teams can respond whenever there’s a crisis in a more efficient way.
-Helping this organisation and its partners (which includes the Red Cross) is as simple as looking at satellite images on your computer and then adding buildings and roads to maps.
+If you have a particular affinity for cartography, then Missing Maps - an initiative to map areas which are, up until now, unchartered - could be for you.
+Volunteers are asked to map some of the most vulnerable areas on Earth, so that crisis teams can respond whenever there’s a natural or humanitarian disaster in a more efficient way.
+Helping this organisation and its partners (which includes the Red Cross and Médecins Sans Frontières) is as simple as looking at satellite images on your computer and then adding buildings and roads to maps.
 There’s information on the organisation’s website on how to edit maps and you’ll have lots of support throughout the process.

-Volunteering online is not just a way to test your skills but also the responsible thing to do with your spare time.
-As privileged and educated people, it’s our responsibility to help those in need and it can also be extremely rewarding to know that you’re doing good.
+Volunteering online is not just a way to cultivate and test your skills, but also a responsible and rewarding thing to do with your spare time.
+As privileged and educated people, it’s our responsibility to help those in need and it can also be extremely fulfilling to know that we’re doing good.
 These projects will not interfere with your work hours or other responsibilities, so they can definitely be accommodated into your life.

-Let me know which project would suit your personality and skills in the comments section below.
+Let us know which kind of project would suit your personality and skills in the comments section below!